2023 Tenant Background Check Guide for Landlords (Rules for All 50 States)

 A tenant background check is a process that a landlord uses to screen an applicant before renting to them by judging their qualifications, rental history, eviction history, court records, sex offender registration status, and last known address.
 Tenant background searches may also include a credit check, which checks for any late payments, bankruptcy filings, liens, and judgments.

 This tenant screening process can help landlords select high-quality tenants and avoid untold future struggles.
-It’s important to keep in mind that a level 1 background check will only show local information about the prospective tenant, while a level 2 background check will include information about them found in national databases and other states.
+It’s important to keep in mind that a level 1 check will only show local information about the prospective tenant, while a level 2 check will include information about them found in national databases and other states.

 For the rules of each state, keep reading below.